Stratified approaches to blood donation

 This theme of research aims to make blood donation safer and more sustainable by developing personalised approaches to donation, such as tailoring the inter-donation interval to the capacity of donors to give blood safely.
 Whereas Theme 1 and Theme 2 will investigate aetiological relationships (the causes(s) of a disease or condition), Theme 3 will integrate multi-biomarker data to develop predictive stratified approaches to donation in order to enhance donor health while ensuring the blood supply is maintained.

-Work currently being undertaken by colleagues at the University of Cambridge and the University of Oxford:
+Projects currently being undertaken by colleagues at the University of Cambridge and the University of Oxford:

-- Predictors of low haemoglobin and influence on deferrals
+- Predictors of deferral for low haemoglobin

 Theme 3 is led by Dr Angela Wood, University of Cambridge.

-- Dr Katya Masconi
+Research staff: Dr Katya Masconi